HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

 1. #### <i class="fa fa-camera"></i> <i class="fa fa-icon fa-rotate-right"></i> Window Screenshot
     You can take a screenshot of the bound window (it will take two screenshots by default, GDI and Winrt, both of which have a certain probability of failure).
 The best part is that if you are currently using Magpie for scaling, it will also take a screenshot of the enlarged window.

     When left clicked, the screenshot will be saved to a file, and when right clicked, the screenshot will be saved to the clipboard.
+The middle key opens the in-game overlay.

 1. #### <i class="fa fa-volume-off"></i> <i class="btnstatus2 fa fa-volume-up"></i> Game Mute
     After binding the game window (not just in HOOK mode, OCR or clipboard mode can also, as long as the game window is bound), you can mute the game with one click, saving the trouble of muting the game in the system volume mixer.